joseantoniopino/apache-vhost-orchestator/CONTRIBUTING.md

 1. **SOLID**
    - Single Responsibility: Each script/module should have only one responsibility
    - Open/Closed: Modules should be extensible without modifying existing code
-   - Liskov Substitution: Framework detectors should be interchangeable
+   - Liskov Substitution: Framework detectors and database engines should be interchangeable
    - Interface Segregation: Functions grouped coherently
    - Dependency Inversion: High-level modules don't depend on implementation details